jovi23f/GTD_Kelompok4/README.md

 # 🌍 Global Terrorism Async API

 A scalable and asynchronous RESTful API for accessing Global Terrorism Data, built using **FastAPI**, **PostgreSQL**, and **asyncpg/databases**.
 This project is developed as part of a graduate-level assignment focused on building efficient data services using modern backend technologies.
+The modified databases can be downloaded in the database section.

 ---